Divya090597/Trajectory-inference_Slingshot/README.md

 Capturing Developmental Dynamics: Pseudotime provides a continuous representation of the underlying biological process, allowing researchers to study and visualize the dynamic changes in gene expression and cell state over the course of development.

+**Slingshot consists of two main stages:**
+1) the inference of the global lineage structure and
+2) the inference of pseudotime variables for cells along each lineage

 **1. Data Acquisition and Preparation**

     ~ Creating a Data Directory: